CatherineMeng/FGYM-user-demo/README.md

 FPGA-based heterogeneous computing platforms are promising candidates to enable fast training of Reinforcement Learning (RL) agents.
 Typically, an RL agent for an environment is trained via interactions with a software that simulates the environment.
 While several toolkits exist to quickly deploy RL training on CPU or GPU, there lacks a similar toolkit for FPGAs.
 ![High-Level-ovvw](https://github.com/CatherineMeng/FGYM-user-demo/blob/main/fig/ovvw.png)

-Interfacing GYM with an FPGA based RL agent remains a manual and time-consuming process.
-To address this issue and ease the deployment process of RL using FPGAs, we demonstrate FGYM (FPGA-GYM) - a toolkit that generates an end-to-end interface between the simulation environments running on the CPU and agents running on the FPGA.
-FGYM supports all GYM environments specified in the python host program and automatically generates the on-chip memory interface using PCIe.
-FGYM supports multiple levels of parallelism including vectorized agent-environment interactions and memory port aggregation.
+we demonstrate FGYM (FPGA-GYM) - a toolkit that generates an end-to-end interface between the simulation environments running on the CPU and agents running on the FPGA.
 Building upon [VITIS](https://github.com/Xilinx/Vitis-Tutorials) execution flow, It also provides post-execution profiling results for users to identify the execution bottlenecks.

-By bridging python host code with FPGA kernel through pyopencl library and [XRT](https://github.com/Xilinx/XRT), FGYM targets developers and academic researchers in both FPGA and Deep Learning community.
+By bridging python thee domain-specific host code with FPGA kernel through pyopencl library and [XRT](https://github.com/Xilinx/XRT), FGYM targets developers and academic researchers in both FPGA and Deep Learning community.

 ### High-Level Workflow